-As a result of all computer systems coming in house and as a result of advances in technology, we agree to add clarification to the IT overtime definitions and guidelines.
+As computer systems are supported by employees, we agree to add clarification to the IT overtime definitions and guidelines that apply outside of regularly scheduled overtime.
 This agreement provides additional detail for four primary areas: Standby, Callback, Escalation and Remote Support.